dotnet/machinelearning/docs/code/IDataViewDesignPrinciples.md

-As the name suggests, the primary method is `Transform`, which takes `IDataView` as input and produce an `IDataView` as output, using the `ITransformer.Fit` method.
+As the name suggests, the primary method is `Transform`, which takes `IDataView` as input and produce an `IDataView` as output, using the `ITransformer.Transform` method.
 Many transformers simply "add" one or more computed columns to their input schema.
 More precisely, their output schema includes all the columns of the input schema, plus some additional columns, whose values are computed from some of the input column values.
 It is common for an added column to have the same name as an input column, in which case, the added column hides the input column.
 Both the original column and new column are present in the output schema and available for downstream components (in particular, savers and diagnostic tools) to inspect.
 For example, a data view that comes from a normalization transformer may, for each slot of a vector-valued column named `"Features"`, apply an offset and scale factor and bundle the results in a new vector-valued column, also named `"Features"`.
 From the user's perspective (which is entirely based on column names), the Features column was "modified" by the transform, but the original values are available downstream via the hidden column.

+Transformers, being identified as central to our concept of a "model," are serializable.
+When deserialized, the transformer should behave identically to its serialized version.

 ### Estimators